 Do you wish to emulate the power of Marcel Garcia?
 How about the explosiveness of Erberth Santos?
-Add in plyometric training to your strength and conditioning routine.
+Add plyometric training to your strength and conditioning routine.
 Plyometric training for grappling is simple but hard.
 So, if you’re prepared to really grind, we’re going to give you the perfect training program.

 When people think of plyometric training, the image of someone jumping like on cocaine comes to mind.
-While jumps do play a large part of it, plyometric training is much more than just that.
+While jumps do play a large part in it, plyometric training is much more than just that.
 Furthermore, training plyometrics for BJJ is a whole different ballgame.
 There are certain aspects of grappling that greatly benefit from explosive power.
-This is exactly what plyometric training fro grapplers should develop.
+This is exactly what plyometric training for grapplers should develop.
 Specific explosive strength in the hips and legs is crucial for anyone involved in Brazilian Jiu-Jitsu.

 The main problem with plyometric training is usually programming.
 People might even get the exercises right, but they’ll certainly mess up the intensity.
 Plyometric training for grapplers needs to be carefully planned so that the athletes don’t burn out.
 This kind of training has huge nervous system demands.
 Couple that with the demands of training Jiu-Jitsu and you’ve got a recipe for disaster if you overdo it.
 So, when should you add in plyometric training for grappling?
 How much should you do?
 What are the absolute best exercises?
 The answers to all these questions are here.
 Read on.

 First of all, let’s get the basics out of the way.
 Plyometric training involves quick and powerful movement that is intended to develop explosive power.
 They involve multiple muscle groups or the whole body and require the nervous system to involve a lot more than strength training.
 In short, plyometric training is explosive training that leads to the development of power.